vanqard/passman/README.md

 ### Creating password hashes

-When you receive a password that needs hashing, you would call the password() method, like this
+When you receive a password that needs hashing, you would call the passwordHash() method, like this

     $userPassword = $_POST['password'];

     $hashedPassword = $passwordManager->passwordHash($userPassword);

-You would then store the $hashedPassword value in your database in the user way.
+You would then store the $hashedPassword value in your database as you would normally.

 ### Verifying passwords

 When a user wants to log in, your code will need to confirm that the password that they supply is the correct one.
-In this case, you will use the passwordVerify() method to retrieve a boolean true return value for a positive match or a false when the password password does not match the hashed version that you have stored.
+In this case, you will use the passwordVerify() method to retrieve a boolean true return value for a positive match or a false when the provided password does not match the hashed version that you have stored.

     $userPassword = $_POST['password'];
     $storedHash = $dbResult['password_hash'];